Â Frequently Asked Questions

 For the Alberta-Europe Technology Collaboration Fund, cash and in-kind contributions from the applicants are mandatory.
 This contribution is meant to reflect a meaningful collaboration and equal involvement of the partners.
-For the Albertan company, a minimum cash contribution of 20% of the total Alberta budget is required.
-(For example, if the company applies for $250,000 CAD from GCCIR, they must contribute a total of $250,000 CAD as well.
-This gives a total Alberta budget of $500,000 CAD, which then necessitates a cash contribution from the company of $100,000 CAD.)
+For the Albertan company, a minimum cash contribution of 40% of the total grant amount awarded by GCCIR is required.

-The cash contribution is defined as new incremental costs.
+Cash contributions are defined as incremental (new) costs.
 Eligible cash contributions include expenses for the direct costs of carrying out the project and achieving the objectives for which the grant was awarded (e.g. IP protection costs, incremental staff costs, equipment, tools, chemicals, software, consultants etc.).

-Eligible in-kind contributions include non-monetary resources that the applicants provide to support the project.
+Further eligible in-kind contributions include non-monetary resources that the applicants provide to support the project.
 In-kind contributions can be management time or tools that the company already owns, specialized skills and advice, or access to special equipment, space, or data sets.
 In-kind contributions will be recognized at cost (e.g. labour, material, devaluation) backed up by documentation.
-Management overhead counts as an in-kind contribution.
 No funding will be granted for the duplication of infrastructure in either Alberta or Europe for the purpose of conducting a project.